The easy part of this process is following the seven lessons below.

-The sad truth is, most of us are terrible at holding even a half-decent conversation.
+The sad truth is, even though there are some people who never shut up, most of us are terrible at holding even a half-decent conversation.

 We’re in too much of a hurry.
 We’re too anxious to get our own points of view across, and we tune out when the other person talks.

 But just occasionally, we’ll find ourselves taking part in a really, really good conversation.
 We not only listen to the other person, but encourage them to dig deeper and develop their thoughts further.
 And they do the same for us.